University of Passau: Library

 The library was established together with the university in 1978 and opened its doors to students and citizens of Passau the same year.
 The central library is the main library of the university and, together with the five faculty and institute libraries, constitutes the university's library system.
 Its Director is Dr Steffen Wawra.
 The university library currently has two million books and 3,050 journals.
 There are a total of 1,000 desk spaces for library users in the reading rooms, which are open 16 hours a day.

 Organisation

 Governance

-The University Executive consists of the President, Professor Ulrich Bartosch, four Vice Presidents – Professors Christina Hansen (International Affairs and Diversity), Robert Obermaier (Research), Bettina Noltenius (Studies, Teaching and Ethics), Harald Kosch (Academic Infrastructure and IT Facilities) – as well as the Commissioner for System Accreditation and Internal Integration with the Cross-Functional Task of Sustainability, Professor Werner Gamerith, Head of Administration, Dr Achim Dilling and the Deputy Head of Administration, Mr Thomas Werrlein.
+The University Executive consists of the President, Professor Jan Hendrik Schumann, four Vice Presidents – Professors Harald Kosch (Academic Infrastructure, IT and Sustainability), Bettina Noltenius (Studies and Teaching), Maximilian Sailer (Knowledge Transfer and Teacher Education) and Daniela Wawra (International Affairs and Diversity) – as well as Head of Administration Barbara Tasch and Deputy Head of Administration Sabine Wiendl.

 The Senate is the legislative branch of the university.
 The president and vice presidents are senators ex officio, as are the deans of the faculties and the university's gender equality officer.